efeuruk/Airbnb-Clone/README.md

 # Airbnb-Clone
 This repository is a copy of some pages (fully responsive) of Airbnb web page.

-I used SCSS, Bootstrap, JQuery.
+I used Webpack, SCSS, Bootstrap, JQuery.

 Here are the links to actual pages: